VWAP Indicator Best Settings & Strategy Based on 13,681 Trades

 The VWAP value serves as a reference point for the individual trading period.
 When the price is above the VWAP, it may indicate that the asset is trading at a premium compared to the day’s average.

 Conversely, a price below the VWAP might suggest the asset trades at a discount.
-Traders often use VWAP to assess market direction and to set entry and exit points for trades, utilizing it as a trend confirmation tool for the performance of trades.
+Traders often use VWAP to assess market direction and test entry and exit points for trades, utilizing it as a trend confirmation tool.

 VWAP can help you discern the market trend in a given time frame.
 If the price is above the VWAP, it signals an uptrend; conversely, if it’s below, a downtrend is indicated.
-This provides trend confirmation when combined with other indicators.
+When combined with other indicators., this provides trend confirmation.

 • Uptrend: Price > VWAP